 If you don’t want the same domain showing up in your results, you can delete duplicate domains by choosing “Remove Duplicate Domains” from the Remove/Filter options:

 Now you have a clean list sorted by PR.
 You can export that information to Excel or a text file by clicking the “Export URL List” button.
-And choosing the export option that works best for you (I personally like Excel).
+And choosing the export option that works best for you (we personally like Excel).

 If you’re going to be using ScrapeBox on a regular basis, proxies are a must.
 If you scrape from your personal IP regularly, Google will likely ban it.
 Meaning no more Google searches.
 Fortunately, you can find free, working public proxies fairly easily.